 Parents may seek a place for their child outside the normal age group but only in very exceptional circumstances.
 Reasons might include ill health of the child or if a child is gifted and talented.
 Parents should submit a request in writing to the Admissions Officer at the academy as early as possible and the school will make a decision on a case-by-case basis, considering the best interests of the child concerned.
 Only in the most exceptional of circumstances will a child be educated outside their normal age group.
-Further details can be found at https://www.nottinghamshire.gov.uk
+Further details can be found at Applying for a school place | Nottinghamshire County Council